 In the plumbing industry, there are generally two types of plumbing.
 One kind of plumbing is service plumbing.
 This type of plumbing involves repair or alteration work that takes place after a home is already built.

-The other type of plumbing is new construction plumbing.
+The other type of plumbing is new construction plumbing, which is further divided into rough-in plumbing and finish plumbing.
 In new construction plumbing, a structure is in the process of being built, and plumbing is installed in that structure for the first time during the overall building process.
 Every home or business that has plumbing in it, at one time, had construction plumbing take place in which all new plumbing systems were initially put in.

 So, what are some of the main components to a plumbing system that new construction plumbers must install when a structure is first being built?
 Water supply pipes are one main component.
 These are pipes specifically designed to carry fresh potable water into the structure from an outside water source.
 The most common sources that these pipes are fed from and connected to are city water systems and private well systems.